Terry Bradshaw

-Terry Paxton Bradshaw (born September 2, 1948) is an American former professional football player who was a quarterback for the Pittsburgh Steelers in the National Football League (NFL).
+Terry Paxton Bradshaw (born September 2, 1948) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons with the Pittsburgh Steelers.
 Since 1994, he has been a television sports analyst and co-host of Fox NFL Sunday.
 Bradshaw is also an actor and recording artist, having participated in several television shows (mainly as himself) and films, most notably co-starring in the movie Failure to Launch, and releasing several country music albums.

-He played for 14 seasons with Pittsburgh, won four Super Bowl titles in a six-year period (1974, 1975, 1978, and 1979), becoming the first quarterback to win three and four Super Bowls, and led the Steelers to eight AFC Central championships.
-He was inducted into the Pro Football Hall of Fame in 1989, his first year of eligibility.
-Bradshaw was inducted into the College Football Hall of Fame in 1996.
+Nicknamed the Blonde Bomber, he won four Super Bowls in a six-year period (1974, 1975, 1978, and 1979), becoming the first quarterback to win three and four Super Bowls, and led the Steelers to eight AFC Central championships.
+He was inducted into the Pro Football Hall of Fame in 1989, his first year of eligibility, and the College Football Hall of Fame in 1996.

-Bradshaw is known as a tough competitor and for having one of the most powerful arms in NFL history.
+Bradshaw was known for being a tough competitor and having one of the most powerful arms in NFL history.
 His physical skills and on-the-field leadership played a major role in the Steelers' dynasty throughout the 1970s.
-During his career, he passed for more than 300 yards in a game only seven times, but three of those performances came in the postseason (two of which were in Super Bowls).
-In four career Super Bowl appearances, he passed for 932 yards and 9 touchdowns, both Super Bowl records at the time of his retirement.
+During his career, he passed for more than 300 yards in a game seven times, but three of those performances came in the postseason (two of which were in Super Bowls).
+In four career Super Bowl appearances, he passed for 932 yards and nine touchdowns, both Super Bowl records at the time of his retirement.
 In 19 career postseason games, he completed 261 passes for 3,833 yards.

-Early years
+Early life

-Bradshaw was born in Shreveport, Louisiana in 1948.
+Bradshaw was born in Shreveport, Louisiana, on September 2, 1948.
 His father, William Marvin "Bill" Bradshaw (1927–2014), a native of Sparta, Tennessee, was a veteran of the United States Navy, a former vice president of manufacturing of the Riley Beaird Company in Shreveport, and a Southern Baptist layman.
-Terry's mother, Novis (née Gay; born 1929), was one of five children of Clifford and Lula Gay of Red River Parish, Louisiana.
+His mother, Novis (née Gay; 1929–2023), was one of five children of Clifford and Lula Gay of Red River Parish, Louisiana.
 He has an older brother, Gary, and a younger brother, Craig.

 In his early childhood, the family lived in Camanche, Iowa, where he set forth the goal to play professional football.
 When he was a teenager, Bradshaw returned with his family to Shreveport.
 There, he attended Woodlawn High School, played under assistant coach A. L. Williams, and led the Knights to the AAA state championship game in 1965, but lost 12–9 to the Sulphur Golden Tornadoes.
 While at Woodlawn, he set a national record for throwing the javelin at 245 ft; his exploits earned him a spot in the Sports Illustrated feature Faces in the Crowd.
 Bradshaw's successor as Woodlawn's starting quarterback was another future NFL standout, Joe Ferguson of the Buffalo Bills.
 Bradshaw's Steelers defeated Ferguson's Bills in a 1974 divisional playoff game.